Table of Contents

 Nitric acid will help you identify Saudi gold.
 Gold is a metal that does not easily react with acids.
-If you want to know you are holding Saudi gold, make a small mark/ scratch on the gold or jewelry and add few drops of nitric acid on it.
+If you want to know you are holding Saudi gold, make a small mark/ scratch on the gold or jewelry and add a few drops of nitric acid to it.
 If:

 - The mark turns green, you are having fake Saudi gold.

-- The mark turn milky white, you have sterling silver.
+- The mark turns milky white, you have sterling silver.

 - The mark remains unchanged and no reaction occurs: you have real Saudi gold!